 Recently we looked at integrating Ansible Tower with Hashicorp Vault, but I thought it would be worth taking a look at another popular Secrets management system, Azure Key Vault.
 Whilst the solution isn’t exactly the same using Azure Key Vault and Tower was my first time trying to integrate Ansible with a centralised Secrets repository, so let’s take a look at how to achieve the integration as it’s not very . . .

-Ansible Tower and Netbox are two of the greatest tools in the DevOps toolchain, and the integration is seemingly painless on the surface (and really it isn’t all that bad) but there is a little nuance to it.
+Ansible Tower and Netbox are two of my favourite tools, and their integration is seemingly painless on the surface (and really it isn’t all that bad) but there is a little nuance to it.
 Both application stacks provide a RESTful API so sending data between the two should be as simple as firing some JSON between them right?
-Even with Ansible being a YAML focused platform . . .
+Even with Ansible being a YAML focused platform those data structures are . . .

 Netbox is an incredible tool and I’ll happily say I don’t know how I worked before I was introduced to it, scrabbling around in leviathan (non version controlled) spreadsheets and SharePoint pages that try to perform IP address management, or even worse the notes on a scrap of paper or book on someone’s desk.
 There are other tools on the market, but they cost an arm and a leg for . . .